halhope/minimal-media-player/Windows/readme.md

 * Click and hold to move the button to a new position on the screen (hold for at least one second to avoid toggling playback).

-* Roll the mouse wheel over the button to adjust the volume.
+* Roll the mouse wheel (scroll up/down) over the button to adjust the volume.

-* Right-click to select from a list of sources or define a new stream.
+* Right-click the button to select from a list of sources or define a new stream.

 ![context_menu.png](images/context_menu.png)

-* Hover to see the current selection.
+* Hover over the button to see the current selection.

 ![hover.png](images/hover.png)

-* The button's position and source selection are preserved for the next application launch.
+* The button's position and source selection are preserved between application launches.

 ### Notes